FREE MENTAL HEALTH ASSESSMENT. start here

 Having an emotional affair can leave the partner who was cheated on feeling just as betrayed and upset as someone who finds out their partner was physically intimate with another person.

 Now that you understand both male depression and emotional affairs, you may be wondering if the two are linked in any way.
-The truth is, these two things could be connected.
+The truth is, these two things could be connected just like male depression and marriage.
 If a person finds out they’ve been cheated on, it could lead to depression.

 A small study involving eight women and five men looked at what happened when people found out their partner had had an affair.